 Many restaurants and cafes stay open during the daylight hours in Ramadan, discreetly serving meals behind screens or in designated areas.
 Some hotels and resorts will continue to serve or offer a separate lounge where you can enjoy a meal.

 Check with your hotel to confirm their food and drink policy during the month.
-Your hotel will be able to recommend the best places to dine.
+Your hotel will also be able to recommend the best places to dine around Dubai.

-Most malls operate extended opening hours during the month to accommodate for the late night shopping and socialising.
-During the day some food courts and restaurants will cater to non-fasting visitors.
+Most malls operate extended opening hours during the month to accommodate for late-night shopping and socialising.
+Throughout the day some food courts and restaurants will remain open to cater to non-fasting visitors.

 Do note that most nightclubs stay closed during Ramadan, while many establishments halt live music performances.

-Iftar is the name given to the meal Muslims enjoy after sunset and is a wonderful time to enjoy the spirit of Ramadan.
+Iftar is the name given to the meal Muslims enjoy to break their fast after sunset and is a wonderful time to enjoy the spirit of Ramadan.

 Many grand resorts host fabulous feasts and invite all guests to join in with the festivities.
 If you fancy yourself as a foodie you may well be in your element.